javorszky/adventofcode2022/day9/readme.md

 Simulate your complete series of motions on a larger rope with ten knots.
 How many positions does the tail of the rope visit at least once?

 ### Solution

+Mostly the same as above, except having two separate properties for the coordinates fo the head and tail, now there's one 10-long array of coordinates.

+* the head is moved as above, and then it calls a `moveChain` method
+* that method will loop through all the links from the head (index 0) up until the penultimate link (the one before the tail), and pass that, and the next link, onto a `moveNext` method
+  * for each link pair it checks if the next link needs to be moved.
+The logic is the same as "should we move the tail" in part 1
+  * if the next link had to be moved, the unit coordinate is returned, if not, a 0,0 coordinate pair returned
+  * if at any point `moveNext` returns a 0,0 pair, we break the chain, because if chain 4 didn't move, then 5, 6, 7, 8, 9 will definitely not need to move either
+  * if the last link moves (index 9), we record the new location to the map
+* at the end we read the length of the trace map